In this post, we will understand, how to easily get started with CDK in .NET.

 .
 All AWS resources defined in a stack, are provisioned as a single unit.

-Run below commands to create new directory and then change your working directory to new one.
+Run the below commands to create a new directory and then change your working directory to the new one.

-Now, run below command to quickly generate basic template to get started.
+Now, run the below command to quickly generate a basic template to get started.
 This basic template includes .NET solution with one project.

-This is how the directory structure look like.
+This is what the directory structure looks like.

 Inside, src folder.